The Young Lions Collective AT KERRYTOWN CONCERT HOUSE

 Important Info Regarding The Lot Lounge

 The Lot Lounge is an outdoor venue in our back parking lot.
-A cash beer and wine bar will be available for those 21+.
+Seating will begin 30 minutes prior to the performance start time.
+A cash bar will be available for those 21+.

-If this event needs to be cancelled due to inclement weather, the show will go on for you at home!
-We’ll move the artists inside and pivot to a livestreamed concert on the same date and time at a private link that will be shared only with ticket holders.
-All decisions regarding inclement weather cancellations will be made no later than 2 hours prior to the performance, at which point all ticket holders will be notified by email about the cancellation with instructions for accessing the private livestream.
+In the case of inclement weather, the show will go on!
+We’ll move the artists and audiences inside the house, and pivot to a hybrid livestreamed and in-person audience format.
+All decisions regarding inclement weather plans will be made no later than 2 hours prior to the performance, which will be shared via email and on our social media pages.

 Meg Brennan is a Detroit-based multi-woodwindist, composer, arranger, educator, and bandleader, widely regarded for her versatility across musical genres.
 As a flutist and saxophonist, she has been hired to perform with esteemed musicians such as Ingrid Jensen and Ellen Rowe.
 As bandleader of the Meg Brennan Quartet, her accomplishment is marked by performances at notable venues such as the Lansing Jazz Festival, Blue Llama Jazz Club, Cliff Bells, and features on 90.9 WRCJ Detroit and 89.7 WLNZ Lansing.